GavinLowry/sdgens/README.md

 - support some kind of export - data dump, save map as image, etc.

 DONE:
+- move character sheet into a separate file
 - characters: move reroll stats button into character sheet
 - characters: save character - show character list and sheet side by side
 - characters